Jack Duckworth

+Creation

-Casting
+Casting and introduction

 Unlike the creation process with many other roles, no auditions were held for the part of Jack.
 Actor William Tarmey had previously been an extra in the serial, and in 1978 he played the small credited part of "Jack Rowe".
 He was offered the guest role of Jack Duckworth for two episodes in November 1979.
 Of his previous credits, Tarmey states: "I'd worked on Coronation Street for about ten years throwing darts in the background and whilst doing that I was doing little cameo parts, on other programmes."
 Tarmey was later asked back for a handful of episodes in 1981 and was eventually asked to become a regular cast member a year later.
 Tarmey had prepared for this with the help of fellow cast members and of this he adds: "I've had so many helping hands through the years from Jean [Alexander] and Liz [Dawn] and Julie [Goodyear] and Bill [Roache] [who played Hilda Ogden, Vera Duckworth, Bet Lynch and Ken Barlow respectively], from them all".